-The measurement principle used by FISH is based on photofragment fluorescence (a sketch of the FISH design is displayed in Fig. 2): water molecules are split into a excited OH molecule and a single H atom by Lyman- $\alpha$ radiation (121.6 nm).
+The measurement principle used by FISH is based on photofragment fluorescence (a sketch of the FISH design is displayed in Fig. 2): water molecules are split into an excited OH molecule and a single H atom by Lyman- α radiation (121.6 nm).
 The excited OH molecules emit radiation in the 285-330 nm range when relaxing to the ground state.
 This emitted radiation is detected by a photomultiplier tube (PMT).
-The number of detected fluorescence photons $N_g$ is proportional to the water vapor mixing ratio (WVMR) with a calibration factor $c_k$ .
+The number of detected fluorescence photons N_g is proportional to the water vapor mixing ratio (WVMR) with a calibration factor c_k .
 This calibration factor is determined prior to each experiment in the laboratory (see Sect.
 3).

-FISH consists of a vacuum-tight measuring cell, the Lyman- $\alpha$ radiation lamp, the PMT in photon-counting mode and detectors to monitor the Lyman- $\alpha$ intensity $I_0$ and the lamp intensity reduced by water vapor absorption (UVA) in the cell (see Fig. 2).
-The Lyman- $\alpha$ radiation lamp operates with a constant flow of argon and hydrogen (mixing ratio 99/1) and maintains a constant emission by RF-excited discharge (details in Zöger et al., 1999).
+FISH consists of a vacuum-tight measuring cell, the Lyman- α radiation lamp, the PMT in photon-counting mode and detectors to monitor the Lyman- α intensity I_0 and the lamp intensity reduced by water vapor absorption (UVA) in the cell (see Fig. 2).
+The Lyman- α radiation lamp operates with a constant flow (2 ± 0.05 standard mL min-1) of an argon and hydrogen mixture (ratio 99/1) and maintains a constant emission by RF-excited discharge (details in Zöger et al., 1999).